 - User’s queries and questions.

-All that’s left to do is to place these subtopics in a logical order — this will form the skeleton of your copy, and you will be able to elaborate on each subtopic without constantly worrying about the logic and coherence of your structure.
+All that’s left is to arrange these subtopics in a logical order — this will serve as the skeleton of your copy, and you’ll be able to expand on each one without having to worry about the structure’s logic and coherence.

 - Coffee Machines